CloneDeath/VillageOfFate/readme.md

 [ ] Weather Control (Rain, Clear Skies, Thunderstorm, etc) [ ] Chance Encounters (Wandering Herbalist, Traveling Merchant, etc) [ ] Familiars (Raven, Stone Golem, etc)

+## Authentication

+To use your own Authentication:

+1) Make a new Project in [Google Cloud Console](https://console.cloud.google.com/cloud-resource-manager)
+2) Navigate to the "Credentials" section.
+3) Configure the OAuth consent screen.
+4) Click "Create Credentials" and choose "OAuth 2.0 Client IDs".
+5) Choose "Web application" and set the authorized redirect URIs.
+It will be something like https://yourapp.com/authentication/login-callback.
+6) Update the `GoogleClientId` in `VillageOfFate.Client/wwwroot/appsettings.Development.json` with your new Client ID.